CodeRam2211/Asfalis/README.md

 ### ANDROID version
 For this Download the project as a zip and run the apk file present in the Asfalis-APK on your android device.
 ###### Note: Minimum android version required is ANDROID 8
-On Opening the app you can either go into the detection screen by clicking on the power button or click on the help button for a quick walkthrough.
+On Opening the app you can either go into the detection screen by clicking on the start button or click on the help button for a quick walkthrough.

 ###### For viewing the source files you can open the Asfalis folder with ANDROID STUDIO and let the Gradle build itself